natewatson999/node-virustotal/README.md

 The site mentioned in the example code is a known phishing site.
 It was shut down, but I still advise against going to it.
 It is used here because it makes an easy to understand example.
 The IP addresses mentioned are all of a well known DNS server.

-The author(s) of this API are not responsible for the contents of VirusTotal's information, third party information, third party comments, or malware.
+The author(s) of this API are not responsible for the contents or effects of VirusTotal's information, third party information, third party comments, or malware.
 This API is not safe or intended for mission critical systems, nor is it safe or intended for safety critical systems.

 All of this code is under the MIT license; with the possible exceptions of the modules, which are under their own licenses, which should be readable in their documentation.
 While this code is under the MIT license, the VirusTotal REST API is under a custom license which should be read separately, before attempting to use this API.